contao/docs/CONTRIBUTING.md

 ### Short code `faq`

-This shortcode displays an expandable section of text with markup for faq schema in the JSON-LD format.
+This shortcode displays an expandable section of text.
+It also outputs JSON-LD meta data for FAQs.

 ```
 {{% faq "Your example title" %}}